CaoNguyen-1883/cinema-booking-system/docs/05_THIET_KE_CO_SO_DU_LIEU.md

 -- Comments
 COMMENT ON TABLE movies IS 'Movies catalog';
+COMMENT ON COLUMN movies.cast_members IS 'Comma-separated list of cast members';
+COMMENT ON COLUMN movies.banner_url IS 'URL to movie banner image for headers';
+COMMENT ON COLUMN movies.end_date IS 'Date when movie stops showing';
 COMMENT ON COLUMN movies.duration IS 'Duration in minutes';
 COMMENT ON COLUMN movies.rating IS 'Age rating: P(All ages), K(Kids), T13(13+), T16(16+), T18(18+), C(Restricted)';
 COMMENT ON COLUMN movies.status IS 'NOW_SHOWING, COMING_SOON, ENDED';